-What Is The Wrongful Death Statute of Limitations in North Carolina?
+What Is The Statute of Limitations on Wrongful Death in North Carolina?

 If a person passes away due to injuries sustained in an accident that was caused by someone else’s negligence, their family may have the right to bring what’s known as a wrongful death action.